GravesWL29/Milestone-Project/README.md

     //'What film had this line?
 I’m Too Old For This SH*T.', // Leathal Weapon
     //'What is the name of Angelina Jolie’s character in tomb raider?', //Lara Croft

+  List of some unfinished functionalities/things to work on:
+    -beter game over button(as in actually displays scores) -maybe have tiles have answer that is just hidden till clicked

     links to where i got my assets from: